eamena-project/eamena-arches-dev/data/time/README.md

 ## Cultural periods

+* All available cultural periods, with their duration, used in EAMENA are listed here: https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/time/results/cultural_periods.tsv

+* An interactive tree of these periods: https://eamena-oxford.github.io/eamena-arches-dev/data/time/results/CulturalPeriod_list

 ### Standardisation

 Our aim is to map the cultural periods of the [Perio.do](https://perio.do/en/) thesaurus and the EAMENA thesaurus: